What is Google Classroom?

 Parents and carers who accept the invitation to Guardian Summaries will receive an email at the end of each week highlighting the learning that has taken place in their child's Google Classrooms for the previous 7 days, work that is missing (not returned to the teacher) and work that is due in the next 7 days.

 You do not need to have a GMail account to receive Guardian Summaries.
-The school will invite you using the email address with have on file.
+The school will invite you using the email address we have on file.

 NB If you are logged in to Gmail on the computer/phone that you are using when you receive the invite, it may be redirected to the Gmail account.